CraigWoodcock/tech242-AWS-linux/3. AWS-VPCs/VPC/What Is A VPC/README.md

 we can create custom VPC's on AWS where we can create subnets and decide what traffic we allow into our VPC by creating an internet gateway and creating route tables.

-we can see the full steps to creating and deploying a Two Tier VPC here: [Deploying Two Tier VPC](<Deploying Two Tier VPC>)
+we can see the full steps to creating and deploying a Two Tier VPC here: [Two Tier VPC](<../Deploying Two Tier VPC/README.md>)